xizhonghua/GreenDC-Summary/data-center/file/greenEnergy.md

     - Therefore, distributing workload for maximizing renewable energy utilization is not always easy to achieve.

 ### Prediction
+- Motivation: the key challenge is that green energy sources in a limited area are variable and intermittent due to daily/seasonal effects.
 - The production of green energy is very susceptible to environmental changes.
 This limits the use of green energy in time-sensitive applications.
 Prediction can reduce the uncertainty of the available resources, allowing end-users to scale demand with the predicted supply. [[Aksanli-2011]](papers/AksanliVZR11_mixed-batch-service.md).